-Andrew Livingston, a partner in the San Francisco office, is a member of the Employment Group.
+Andrew Livingston, a partner in the San Francisco office, is the Deputy Practice Group Leader of Orrick’s Global Employment Group.
 He provides both litigation and counseling services to employers from varying industries, including financial services, retail, technology and advertising.

 Mr. Livingston has an extensive class- and collective-action practice.
 He routinely defends employers in such cases in state and federal courts, particularly in cases alleging violations of the wage-and-hour laws.